apache/servicecomb-toolkit/README.md

 * Service contract and code consistency check

   Verify that the actual implementation of the application (such as the data and service API) is consistent with the agreed service contract description.
+Support style check and compatibility check.
+See details [oas-validator](./oas-validator/README.md)

 * Service contract/code generation document

   Enter a service contract that conforms to the OpenAPI specification, one-click generation of a document in html format.

 * Todo List

-  * Support contract one-click production microservice engineering based on popular microservice framework such as SpringCloud.

-  * Support one-click generation of micro-service engineering from legacy application code

-  * Support gradle-based contract development plugin.
+  * Support gradle plugin, eclipse plugin, intellij plugin.

-  * Support plugins to embed eclipse.

   * Support for generating popular format documents such as word, pdf.

   * Support contract incremental generation code.

-  * make capability as a service.
+  * Make capability as a service.

+  * Server-side automatic / semi-automatic test

+  * Interface matching check

+  * Support for generating microservice scaffolding containing code snippets that connect to common DBs such as Mysql / Redis

 ### 1.3 Applicable Scene